 * Minimum requirements are not limited to this list

 How long will it take for a review?

-Students should expect a turn-around time of at least two weeks (longer during peak periods) from the point at which all documents have been received by the Teacher Track Office.
+Students should expect a turn-around time of at least two weeks (longer during peak periods) from the point at which all documents have been received by the Office of Teacher Preparation.
 Students will be notified by email upon completion of the initial review or update.